 The Worst Foods for Gut Health

-Soy – Soy oil and soy lecithin are highly refined foods, typically produced from GMO seeds and found in packaged foods.
+Soy oil and soy lecithin are highly refined foods, typically produced from GMO seeds and found in packaged foods.
 The GMO soy is typically full of pesticides and can act against the good bacteria in your gut.
 If eating soy, choose organic soy in a minimally or unprocessed processed form such as in edamame, soy milk, or tofu.

-Meat – Meat can be difficult for our bodies to digest and is full of carcinogens.
-If choosing to eat meat, be sure you choose meat that is provided a grass-fed diet and is humanely raised.
+Meat can be difficult for our bodies to digest and is full of carcinogens.
+If choosing to eat meat, be sure you choose meat that is provided with a grass-fed diet and is humanely raised.

 The Best Foods for Gut Health

-Fresh Vegetables – Dark leafy greens, cruciferous vegetables, artichoke carrots, onions, peas, and squashes are great choices of fresh vegetables.
+Dark leafy greens, cruciferous vegetables, artichoke carrots, onions, peas, and squashes are great choices of fresh vegetables.
 Fresh vegetables provide a good source of fiber.
 Fiber helps to feed the good bacteria in your gut.
-Additionally, some vegetables contain prebiotics, such as inulin, which work directly with probiotics to improve gut health.
+Additionally, some vegetables contain prebiotics, such as inulin, which works directly with probiotics to improve gut health.

-Probiotics – Probiotics are the good bacteria that are essential for a healthy gut.
+Probiotics are good bacteria that are essential for a healthy gut.
 I strongly suggest supplementing with high-quality probiotics, such as one from this brand.
 Additionally, probiotics are best when taken at night, just before bed.
-This allows the healthy, good bacteria, time to work.
+This allows healthy, good bacteria, time to work.

 Let food be thy medicine and medicine be thy food.
 Hippocrates

 So you’re ready to start your gut healing journey and you’re going all in!
 The first step is to remove “the bad stuff” from your diet.
 After 28 days, if you wish you can start to re-introduce the better versions of the bad stuff.
 Introduce each item one at a time and watch how your body reacts.
 If you notice negative changes in your body or mind, it is best to keep that item eliminated from your diet.